, Published 11 Mar 2022

 Chainsaw maintenance is the method of keeping your mechanical power tool in good running condition and extending its serviceable life.
 It is conducted by professional loggers, tree workers, arborists, farmers, millers, and other forestry workers with the help of a chainsaw maintenance checklist.

-Organizations constantly working with chainsaws and other hand and power tools should integrate manual handling risk assessments into their safety protocols, which should be carried out by health and safety officers on a regular basis.
+Organizations constantly working with forestry equipment like chainsaws and other hand and power tools should integrate manual handling risk assessments into their safety protocols, which should be carried out by health and safety officers on a regular basis.

 In this article